 Whether it’s breakfast, brunch, lunch or dinner, having this easy and tasty make-ahead pastry in your refrigerator or freezer simplifies your life.

-Beat 3 eggs, salt and pepper with whisk in bowl.
+Whisk 3 eggs, salt and pepper together in bowl.

 Melt butter in 10-inch nonstick skillet over medium heat, swirling pan to coat bottom evenly with butter.
 Pour egg mixture into skillet.
 Cook over medium heat 2-3 minutes, gently lifting portions with spatula to allow uncooked portions to flow underneath, until eggs are almost set.
 Remove pan from heat; stir in parsley.
 Remove eggs to large plate.
 Cover; refrigerate until cool.